-- Monty Python's Flying Circus — Changed the word "Kafkaesque" to "Pythonesque"; made "surrealism", "sex jokes" and "British comedy" go hand in hand from then on.
+- Monty Python's Flying Circus — Created the word "Pythonesque"; made "surrealism", "sex jokes" and "British comedy" go hand in hand from then on.
 The quintessential British comedy around the world.

 - Star Trek: The Original Series — Believe it or not, technically it was the first Space Western, as that's how Gene Roddenberry pitched it.
 Popularized Space Opera and created quite a few tropes of its own.